IBM/aspera-cli/README.md

         --vault=VALUE                Vault for secrets (Hash)
         --vault-password=VALUE       Vault password
-        --query=VALUE                Additional filter for for some commands (list/delete) (Hash) --value=VALUE                Value for create, update, list filter (Hash) (deprecated: (4.14) Use positional value for create/modify or option: query for list/delete)
-        --property=VALUE             Name of property to set (modify operation) --bulk=ENUM                  Bulk operation (only some): [no], yes --bfail=ENUM                 Bulk operation error handling: no, [yes]
+        --query=VALUE                Additional filter for for some commands (list/delete) (Hash) --property=VALUE             Name of property to set (modify operation) --bulk=ENUM                  Bulk operation (only some): [no], yes --bfail=ENUM                 Bulk operation error handling: no, [yes]